rafaelsetragni/awesome_notifications/README.md

         Navigator.of(context).pushName(context,
             '/NotificationPage',
             arguments: { id: receivedNotification.id } // your page params.
-I recomend to you to pass all *receivedNotification* object
+I recommend to you to pass all *receivedNotification* object
         );

     }